-c)In respect of students not fulfilling their financial obligations on time and as prescribed, the University retains the following rights:
+c)In re prescril

+ct of students not fulfilling their financial obligations on time and as , the University retains the following rights: Students may be excluded from UJ residences.
 Students' examination results will be withheld.
 Students' registration may be cancelled after the specified dates and they will be liable for payment of the outstanding amount; as agreed and signed in the special arrangement made with UJ.
-Children to will make be allowed to remister if the manufactor was done have
+Students will not be allowed to register if the previous year's fees have not been paid in full.
+A certificate of conduct will not be issued.

-- Students will not be allowed to register if the previous year's fees have not been paid in full. - A certificate of conduct will not be issued. - ☐ Legal action will be instituted against students, who will be liable for all UJ's legal costs. - Qualifications (degrees certificates/diplomas) will not be awarded.
+- Legal action will be instituted against students, who will be liable for all UJ's legal costs. - ☐ Qualifications (degrees certificates/diplomas) will not be awarded.